-In accordance with sections 366 and 366A of the Education (General Provisions) Act 2006, if a staff member becomes aware or reasonably suspects in the course of the staff member's employment at the school that a student has been sexually abused or is likely to be sexually abused by another person, the staff member must immediately provide a written report in the form of a Record of Concern generated via the Student Protection Pathway within the Catholic Education Diocese of Cairns Student Protection Case Management System (hereafter referred to as SPCMS) to the Principal or the Executive Director.
-The Principal or Executive Director is required by law to immediately forward a copy of the State Authority Report (SAR) generated through the SPCMS to the Queensland Police Service.
+In accordance with sections 366 and 366A of the Education (General Provisions) Act 2006, if a staff member becomes aware or reasonably suspects in the course of the staff member's employment at the school that a student has been sexually abused or is likely to be sexually abused by another person, the staff member must immediately provide a written report in the form of a Record of Concern generated via the Student Protection Pathway within the Catholic Education Diocese of Cairns Engage - Student Support System (hereafter referred to as the Engage - SP ROC reporting pathway) to the Principal or the Executive Director.
+The Principal or Executive Director is required by law to immediately forward a copy of the State Authority Report (SAR) generated through the Engage - SP ROC reporting pathway to the Queensland Police Service.